fastlane/examples/README.md

 :bike: **Shared Fastfile for multiple projects**

-- Maintain and Deploy multiple of Apps and Projects.
+- Maintain and Deploy multiple of Apps and Projects
-- Import external `Fastfile` from external repo.
+- Import external `Fastfile` from external repo
-- Load fastlane configuration YAML file.
+- Load fastlane configuration YAML file
-- Create/Renew/Download profiles for multiple targets.
+- Create/Renew/Download profiles for multiple targets
-- Custom `load_release_notes` action.
+- Custom `load_release_notes` action

 A description on how the setup works is available in the [Overview](/Touchwonders).